 They were only partially successful though.
 New Zealand created the world's first national minimum wage in 1894.
 But Britain didn’t get a country-wide one until more than 100 years later, in 1999.

 Nice history lesson, bro.
 But let's get back to the present: how many people actually earn the minimum wage right now?

-According to the Low Pay Commission, about 2 million jobs in Britain were minimum wage jobs.
+According to the Low Pay Commission, in 2018 about 2 million jobs in Britain were minimum wage jobs.
 That’s about 7 percent of all the jobs in the country.

 And is the minimum wage considered a good amount of money to earn?

 That massively depends on where you are and who you ask.
 Different people have different ideas about how much money people need to live on, what quality of life should be seen as the bare minimum that people should be entitled to, and how much it's the job of the government (who sets the minimum wage) and businesses (who pay it) to ensure people have enough money for that quality of life.

 Most Brits would agree that everyone should earn enough money to pay for food, rent, and other necessities.
 But there’s lots of debate about whether we should all be able to afford things that don't keep us alive but most people would say are important to their wellbeing: things like smartphones, holidays abroad, or a couple of pints down the pub on a Friday night.

 Isn't one opinion winning, though?
 The minimum wage keeps going up, right?